To content

 A room packed with people sitting around a long table.

-Users, their assistants, and my team at HiQ during one of the long and intense usability testing sessions.
+Users, assistants, and my team during one of the long and intense sessions.

 We invited four to five people with varying degrees of visual impairment and deaf-blindness to each session.
-During these sessions they performed typical Facebook activities like:
+During these sessions, they performed typical Facebook asks like:

 • Writing posts